kebaldwi/DNAC-TEMPLATES/LABS/LAB8-Dynamic-Automation/README.md

 At this point we are ready to set up our **Target** switch.

-## Lab Section 7 - Target Switch Deployment - In Development
+## Lab Section 7 - Target Switch Deployment
 At this point in the lab the setup steps for the lab environment are done,the switch is in the unclaimed section of the Plug and Play section.
 In this section we will deploy the templates to configure the Target 9300 device with the dynamic templates discussed in detail in Lab 7.
 Note we could have automated this process too but wanted to separate this out so you can make modifications as you might need to for testing purposes.

 ![json](./images/DNAC-Provision-Target-delete-4.png?raw=true "Import JSON")